 He earned an MBA at MIT Sloan and a bachelors in Finance and Biology at Georgetown University.

 His full resume can be seen on LinkedIn.

 In addition to his work at MJResearchCo, Mike’s other works include:

 As Chief Analyst for SIP, Mike Regan contributes his analysis, interpretive perspective and journalistic skills to client projects.

-Colin Ferrian of MJResearchCo has spent the past 5 years working in the cannabis industry.
-He previously managed multi-state operator (MSO) accounts on behalf of Urban-Gro, a leading cultivation strategy, design, and equipment distribution firm.
+Colin has been in the cannabis industry since 2017.
+Prior to MJResearchCo, he previously managed multi-state operator (MSO) accounts on behalf of Urban-Gro, a leading cultivation strategy, design, and equipment distribution firm.

 His expertise in ongoing support functions for cannabis cultivations have been cited in:

 He earned a bachelors degree in Economics and Finance at St. OIaf College.

 To learn more about MJResearchCo’s premium research